Abidjan: Bridges

+A fifth 630 m 4-lane toll-free bridge, the Alassane Ouattara Bridge between Cocody and Plateau, was built between 2019 and 2023.

 Trains and trams

 The city is the foothold for the region's only railway: the Abidjan-Ouagadougou line, with stations in Treichville, Abobo and Adjamé.
 This line only has two trains, the Gazelle and the Bélier, and links the two capitals in about 40 hours.

 The most recent project in Abidjan is the Abidjan Metro which is promised by the Ivory Society of Railroads (SICF).

 The development of infrastructural projects has been envisaged, including a suburban train system in Abidjan which is estimated to cost almost 100 billion CFA francs.
 This suburban train system would link the North-West to the East and North of the city.
 The project extends over 25 km of railway tracks which As of 2011 were used by the operator Sitarail, a subsidiary company of the Bolloré group.
 The infrastructural works (tracks, electrification, and civil engineers) have been estimated at 40 billion CFA francs, financed by the State of Ivory Coast and backers (World Bank and the French Development Agency).
 In addition, a BOT concession contract would be given to a private operator, over 20–30 years, to operate the network.
 This operator will be in charge of the acquisition of railway materials, workshop renovation and the implementation of an organisational system.
-The concession contract has been estimated at around 60 billion CFA francs.
+The concession contract has been estimated to be around 60 billion CFA francs.